AnyChart/docs.anychart.com/Basic_Charts/Sunburst_Chart.md

 * `"parent-dependent"`
 * `"parent-independent"`

-In the `"ordinal-from-root"` and `"ordinal-from-leaves"` modes, values do not affect the way the chart looks, so the `value` data field is not required for them.
+**Note:** In the `"ordinal-from-root"` and `"ordinal-from-leaves"` modes, values do not affect the way the chart looks, so the `value` data field is not required for them.
 By contrast, the `"parent-dependent"` and `"parent-independent"` modes are value-dependent, and you need to specify the `value` field to set them.

+In the subsections below...

 #### Ordinal from Root